Sanjay2004046/Resume-ranker-using-ML/README.md

  ## OneAPI Optimization

-This project has been optimized using the [OneDall](https://onedall.com/) library, a powerful and efficient tool for accelerating data processing tasks.
-OneDall provides a seamless integration of various APIs, simplifying the implementation of complex operations.
+This project has been optimized using the [OneDAL](https://OneDAL.com/) library, a powerful and efficient tool for accelerating data processing tasks.
+OneDAL provides a seamless integration of various APIs, simplifying the implementation of complex operations.

-### OneDall Integration
+### OneDAL Integration

-The project leverages the OneDall library to enhance the efficiency of data processing, particularly in the context of resume ranking.
-OneDall's API integration streamlines tasks, reducing computational overhead and improving overall performance.
+The project leverages the OneDAL library to enhance the efficiency of data processing, particularly in the context of resume ranking.
+OneDAL's API integration streamlines tasks, reducing computational overhead and improving overall performance.

-### Benefits of OneDall
+### Benefits of OneDAL

-- *Accelerated Processing:* OneDall's APIs significantly speed up data-related operations, ensuring faster execution of tasks.
+- *Accelerated Processing:* OneDAL's APIs significantly speed up data-related operations, ensuring faster execution of tasks.
 - *Resource Optimization:* The library optimizes resource usage, resulting in improved performance without compromising accuracy.
-- *Ease of Implementation:* Integrating OneDall APIs into the project was seamless, providing a user-friendly solution for enhanced functionality.
+- *Ease of Implementation:* Integrating OneDAL APIs into the project was seamless, providing a user-friendly solution for enhanced functionality.

-### How to Integrate OneDall
+### How to Integrate OneDAL

-To incorporate OneDall into your project, follow these steps:
+To incorporate OneDAL into your project, follow these steps:

-1. Visit [OneDall](https://onedall.com/) and sign up for an account.
+1. Visit [OneDAL](https://OneDAL.com/) and sign up for an account.
-2. Obtain API keys from OneDall for the desired functionality.
+2. Obtain API keys from OneDAL for the desired functionality.
-3. Update the project code to include the OneDall API calls, taking advantage of the library's capabilities.
+3. Update the project code to include the OneDAL API calls, taking advantage of the library's capabilities.

-Feel free to explore the full range of OneDall's features to further optimize your project and elevate its performance.
+Feel free to explore the full range of OneDAL's features to further optimize your project and elevate its performance.
 ![WhatsApp Image 2024-01-27 at 12 05 24 PM](https://github.com/Arjun-A3/Recruitment-Filtration-for-Enterprises-using-ML-model/assets/110415386/98bb730a-2124-4a79-9a34-6b224a133bd3)